kjosib/kjosib.github.io/ThisIsTheWay/kick_off.md

 ## Some related cultural issues

+How, when, and how often do we communicate?

+* Telephone?
+Text message?
+E-mail?
+Slack?
+Discord?
+* Is everyone plugged into all the right communication tools and endpoints?
+* Are all contacts properly shared?
+Both amongst ourselves and with external stakeholders?
+* Have introductions been made?
+* What levels of formality are expected with whom?
+* What is the typical ETA for a response by each method?
+* What is the escalation path if a response is not forthcoming?
+* What kinds of information are typically shared by each method?

 How do we keep this large project on track?

+* How do we share - or change - the forecast, schedule, and progress?
 * A growing team requires an evolving management style.
 * Bigger projects require more careful planning and technical documentation.
 * What's the GICOT (good-idea cut-off time) for different kinds of changes?